 4. Bank gift cards: Because bank gift cards can be used at multiple, unaffiliated businesses, California law regarding expiration dates and service fees doesn't apply.
 However, California does require expiration dates be printed on the card.

-Bank gift cards are both flexible and convenient as they usually tap into a leading credit-card network and can be used at many stores.
+Bank gift cards are both flexible and convenient as they usually tap into a leading credit card network and can be used at many stores.
 Lost cards usually are replaceable for a fee.
-Banks also can charge fees for purchase, monthly activity, inactivity, transaction, balance-inquiry and replacement.
+Banks can also charge fees for purchases, monthly activity, inactivity, transaction, balance inquiry and replacement.
 That's a lot of fees.
-Shop around for the best deal, keep your receipts and record the card number, as you would would with a traditional credit card.
+Shop around for the best deal, keep your receipts and record the card balance as you would would with a traditional credit card.

-Federal banking regulators recently have ordered that national banks provide better disclosure of these fees, including placing expiration dates on the front of cards; disclosing any monthly maintenance or inactivity fees; and providing a phone number or web address for detailed information.
+Federal banking regulators recently have ordered that national banks provide better disclosure of these fees, including placing expiration dates on the front of cards; disclosing any monthly maintenance or inactivity fees; and providing a phone number or website for detailed information.

-5. Bankruptcies: When Circuit City disappeared last year, the value of gift cards for those stores also disappeared.
-Card holders either had to file a claim with the bankruptcy court to redeem their credit or say goodbye to their gift-card credit.
+5. Bankruptcies: When Circuit City closed its doors in 2008, the value of gift cards for those stores disappeared.
+Card holders either had to file a claim with the bankruptcy court to redeem their credit or say goodbye to their gift card credit.
 Unfortunately, card holders are considered unsecured creditors and usually sink far down on the list of creditors.
 If you hear rumors of bankruptcy, it's best to use your gift card as soon as possible.

 For additional information, visit the California Department of Consumer Affairs web site.

 Gift cards do not have to be redeemed for cash below $10.
 Business are only required to offer replacement per court ruling: California Legislative Counsel, Opinion No. 1488 (February 11, 1997) Gift Certificates; see also California Civil Code Section 1749.5(b)(1), regarding gift certificates sold after January 1, 1997